Tungsten Disulfide (WS2) Low Friction & Mold Release Coating

 - Provides aluminum with more corrosion and wear protection with low friction from Tungsten Disulfide.

-- Chromium Nitride CrN or Titanium Nitride TiN combined with Tungsten Disulfide (WS2).
+- Chromium Nitride (CrN) combined with Tungsten Disulfide (WS2).

-- The thin hard coatings of PVD applied CrN and TiN combined with Tungsten Disulfide provides a thin hard film with a very low friction factor which address stamping tooling and wear components in assembly and packaging machines.
+- The thin hard coating of PVD applied CrN combined with Tungsten Disulfide provides a thin hard film with a very low friction factor which address stamping tooling and wear components in assembly and packaging machines.

 |Coefficient of Friction:||0.03 - 0.09|